Family Day Trips in Newcastle

 Merewether Beach is one of Australia's National Surfing Reserves and home to the international Surfest surfing competition and festival every summer.
 The waves helped shape the success of Mark Richards, who was crowned world surfing champion four times.

 Check the events calendar when planning your trip.
-Enjoy daily travel caps and the $2.70 per person Sunday cap using Opal cards on public transport from Sydney to Newcastle and the Hunter, as well as buses on the Central Coast, Newcastle and Hunter, and the Stockton Ferry in Newcastle.
+Enjoy daily travel caps and pay a maximum of $8.05 for adults and $4 for children for all-day travel on Saturday, Sunday and public holidays when using Opal cards on public transport from Sydney to Newcastle and the Hunter, as well as buses on the Central Coast, Newcastle and Hunter, and the Stockton Ferry in Newcastle.

 You'll find many kid-friendly cafes and restaurants, and if you're planning a weekend escape, there are accommodation options to suit a range of budgets.
-And you can also travel by train from Newcastle to Maitland in under an hour for a fascinating tour of the historic .
+And you can also travel by train from Newcastle to Maitland in under an hour for a fascinating tour of the historic Maitland Gaol.